dhairya1702/dhairya1702/README.md

 # **Hey there, I'm Dhairya Lalwani 👋** #

-👨‍💻 By day, I'm a mild-mannered software engineer.
-By night, I transform into a code-wielding machine, battling bugs and deploying features faster than you can say "Hello, World!" :sunglasses:

-When I'm not coding, you might find me plotting my next big project 👀 or dissecting esports strategies to outplay the competition 🤓    <br><br>

  **A Little About Me** :

 💻  Currently pursuing Master of Science in Computer Science at Rochester Institute of Technology